learn-co-curriculum/ds-linear-regression-project-axi/README.md

 None
 ```

-To make things easier moving forward, in the cell below, reformat the column names so spaces have been replaced with underscores and the text has been lowered.
+To make things easier moving forward, in the cell below, reformat the column names so spaces have been replaced with underscores and the text has been lowered

 ```python